Teach for Us!

 CVs always accepted – Please Read Below

 ABC Academy is a privately owned school that was founded in 2003-2004.
-We are centrally located in Toronto.
-We are Toronto’s most rapidly growing teaching school with approximately 30% growth in the last year.
-We cater mainly to children.
-We welcome adult students but our urban market area has resulted in a student base of mainly children.
-We realize that most of our students will not become professional musicians.
-We strive to provide a fun but educational environment with well a organized administration and first rate equipment and facilities.
+Centrally located in Toronto, we are one of Toronto’s most rapidly growing music schools.
+While we welcome adult students, our urban market area has resulted in a student base of mainly children.
+We realize that most of our students will not become professional musicians, but strive to provide a fun and educational environment with a well organized administration and first rate equipment and facilities.

 WHY TEACH WITH US?